 Support for Wi-Fi 6E, which operates in the 6GHz band, is becoming increasingly common, and with the advent of Wi-Fi 7, prices for these 6E routers and mesh systems are dropping.
 This two-pack of tri-band mesh systems is relatively affordable.
 These cylindrical routers blend in with the room with their vase-like Deco Family design.
 Setup is quick and easy; the second one is automatically detected when you power on the main router.
 Each router has three gigabit ports (unfortunately, there are no multi-gig or USB ports).

 Unfortunately, HomeShield’s free level offers limited security, and Security+ costs $5/month or $36/year for web and intrusion protection with notifications and reports.
 Total Security costs $70/year and adds device antivirus, VPN service, and a password manager.
 Advanced Parental Controls requires a second subscription ($3/month or $18/year) for time limits, downtime schedules, rewards, app time limits, safe search, insights, and reports.
 Quality of Service lets you prioritize certain devices and set bandwidth allowances.
-There’s also a mixed-mode security option for WPA2 and WPA3.
+There are also mixed-mode security options for WPA2 and WPA3.
 You can also split the 2.4GHz and 5GHz bands to create a guest network.

 The Deco app and web interface are functional, but the options are limited and it feels a bit clunky to navigate.
 The app couldn’t identify many devices on the network, and I was disappointed that there was no option to run a speed test on the router to see how fast it is with your ISP.
 Ultimately, the inclusion of the 6GHz band won’t make a difference for many, but this is an affordable way to dip your toe into the world of 6E.
 If you have a bit more money to spend, the Deco XE200 ($800 for a two-pack), which is listed below among the other routers we tested, is a great performer and one of the best Wi-Fi 6E mesh systems you can get.
 It has a high MSRP, but keep an eye out for price drops.